diorcula/devblog/README.md

 📌Project Brief
 ---------------

-Provide a brief overview of what the project is about.
-Keep it simple, it should be understandable for the reader in at least 2 to 3 sentences.

 With this blog I want to document my personal growth and development as a software development student.